 It’s a question many speakers ask: “Will I be asked back?”
 We don’t know whether the Queen asked that question in 1957 after her last speech at the comparatively new United Nations (UN) General Assembly in New York.
 She was 31 years old, had been Queen for five years and the UN had seen only eight years of debate, speeches and talk.
 But the UN speech gap lasted for 53 years.

 Whether the question was asked or even answered, it’s been a long wait for the Queen.

 Her speech today at the UN ends a long wait–probably longer than any other speaker could wait.
+In fact, there’s really no “probably” about it.
 I can’t imagine any of her audience would have been there for her first speech…except the Duke of Edinburgh, of course.

 Endurance, patience and stamina mark out this particular speaker.

 When you want to be asked back to give another speech you can always review our series of public speaking tips.
 Because, with more than 100 tips for speakers from which to choose, there’s really something for every speech occasion.
 And when you want to give your own skills, or those of your team, a real boost, why not consider public speaking training?
 Because a well-designed course is all you need to build confidence and skills ready for the podium.
 So, when the time is right, please don’t hesitate to get in touch.